-Pursuant to rules adopted by the U.S. Securities and Exchange Commission (“SEC”), as required by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, SPX Corporation is required to disclose the extent to which products we and our subsidiaries manufacture or contract to manufacture contain cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold, that are (i) necessary to the functionality or production of those products and (ii) sourced from mines in the Democratic Republic of the Congo or adjoining countries (“Conflict Minerals”).
+Pursuant to rules adopted by the U.S. Securities and Exchange Commission (“SEC”), as required by Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, SPX Technologies is required to disclose the extent to which products we and our subsidiaries manufacture or contract to manufacture contain cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold, that are (i) necessary to the functionality or production of those products and (ii) sourced from mines in the Democratic Republic of the Congo or adjoining countries (“Conflict Minerals”).

-To aid in complying with the SEC disclosure requirements, SPX Corporation is working with our suppliers to perform due diligence in determining the potential for Conflict Minerals in our supply chain and products.
+To aid in complying with the SEC disclosure requirements, SPX Technologies is working with our suppliers to perform due diligence in determining the potential for Conflict Minerals in our supply chain and products.
 We are designing our due diligence processes in accordance with the Organization for Economic Cooperation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 Expectations of Suppliers

-If a supplier cannot determine whether its materials or products contain Conflict Minerals within a reasonable period of time, or is unwilling to support SPX Corporation in our Conflict Minerals program efforts, SPX may execute remediation steps up to and including alternative sourcing arrangements.
+If a supplier cannot determine whether its materials or products contain Conflict Minerals within a reasonable period of time, or is unwilling to support SPX Technologies in our Conflict Minerals program efforts, SPX may execute remediation steps up to and including alternative sourcing arrangements.
 SPX expects to work with our suppliers to help ensure their compliance with the Conflict Minerals rules.

 - Establish a Conflict Minerals policy in accordance with applicable SEC rules, implement management systems to support compliance with its policy, and require its suppliers of any tier to take similar steps.